-Luxury Estate Grand Prix is a two stage format competition.
-To be eligible to participate a candidate may be an individual with relevant knowledge of residential designs (architect, engineer, designer, student, etc.) or a team consisting of cross-disciplinary individuals, or an organisation (civil engineering company, home design company etc.).
-Exibitors who are accredited by 1Habitat1 Mortgage Consultants and partner.
+Luxury Estate Grand Show is a two-stage format competition.
+To be eligible to participate a candidate may be an individual with relevant knowledge of residential designs (architect, engineer, designer, student, etc.) or a team consisting of cross-disciplinary individuals, or an organization (civil engineering company, home design company etc.).
+Exhibitors who are accredited by 1Habitat1 Mortgage Consultants and partner.
 Candidature is accepted regardless of location (worldwide).

 - Excluded from participation is anyone that is a member of the judging panel